 In October 2015, the group of researchers published their paper Imperfect Forward Secrecy: How Diffie-Hellman Fails in Practice, which won the Best Paper Award at the 22nd ACM Conference on Computer and Communications Security (CCS ’15) in Denver, Colorado.

 OpenSSL increased the minimum Diffie-Hellman key size to 768 bits right after discovering the vulnerability, with their immediately following release.
 Then they went further to 1024 bits.
-OpenSSL also strengthened their cryptographic defaults to secure server configuration for Diffie-Hellman cipher suites.
+OpenSSL also strengthened its cryptographic defaults to secure server configuration for Diffie-Hellman cipher suites.
 As a result, updated OpenSSL-based clients can be deemed protected from Logjam.

 The most common and widely used browsers, including Google Chrome, Mozilla Firefox, Microsoft Internet Explorer, and Apple Safari, introduced updates that address the Logjam attack.